-Revenue Recognition- We account for revenue in accordance with ASC 606.
+Revenue Recognition-We account for revenue in accordance with ASC 606.
 Under ASC 606, we recognize revenue when control of the promised goods or services is transferred to customers in an amount that reflects the consideration we expect in exchange for those goods or services.
 The timing of revenue recognition, billings, and cash collection may result in contract assets or contract liabilities.

-Contract Balances: As of March 31, 2024, and December 31, 2023, we had a total of \$ 2.6 million and \$ 2.3 million of contract liabilities, respectively, of which \$ 1.4 million and \$ 1.0 million were current as of March 31, 2024, and December 31, 2023, respectively, and included in "Other current liabilities" on the Condensed Consolidated Balance Sheets.
+Contract Balances: As of March 31, 2024 June 30, 2024, and December 31, 2023, we had a total of \$2.6 million \$2.9 million and \$2.3 million of contract liabilities, respectively, of which \$1.4 million \$1.3 million and \$1.0 million were current as of March 31, 2024 June 30, 2024, and December 31, 2023, respectively, and included in "Other current liabilities" on the [Condensed Consolidated Balance Sheets](#) condensed consolidated balance sheets.
 Customer advances received before we have satisfied our performance obligations are accounted for as a contract liability (sometimes referred to in practice as deferred revenue).

-Our deferred revenue activity for the three months ended March 31, 2024, and 2023 is shown below (in thousands):
+Our deferred revenue activity for the three and six months ended March 31, 2024 June 30, 2024, and 2023 is shown below (in thousands):